In Him Ministries:

 The Old Covenant ceremonies

-The early church had to decide if Christians were required to keep the Old Covenant law.
+The early church held a Church-wide council to decide if Christians were required to keep the Old Covenant law.

-After some discussion, the apostle Peter stood up and spoke about the burden of trying to keep the Old Covenant Law.
+After some discussion, the apostle Peter stood up and addressed the council.

 The council’s decision.